 Technology Fellows have leading authority, both nationally and internationally, in their technical field.
 Each has made significant impact through technical excellence, expertise and knowledge transfer, and is committed to the development and coaching of colleagues.
 Fellows are selected by the TWI Executive Team.

-Isabel’s higher education was at Cambridge and Sheffield universities.
+Now semi-retired from TWI, Isabel’s higher education was at Cambridge and Sheffield universities.
 She joined TWI in 1992 after working in several fields including nuclear engineering and offshore technology, and was promoted to Technology Fellow in 2012.

 Isabel’s technical work focuses on the development of analytical flaw assessment techniques, and their application to safety-critical structures and pressure equipment.
 Chairing the committee that develops and maintains BS7910 (UK flaw assessment procedure), Isabel is a member of the R6 (UK nuclear assessment procedure) panel.
 She is also co-author of the European FITNET fitness-for-service procedure.